pop-os/cosmic/README.md

 ```

 ## License
 COSMIC is available under the terms of the GNU General Public License Version 3.
-For full license terms, see the file `LICENSE`.
+For full license terms, see [LICENSE](./LICENSE).